vippsas/vipps-partner/README.md

 **Please note:**
 * The partner must have a website.
-* The partner's Norewegian organization number must be clearly visible on the website.
+* The partner's Norwegian organization number must be clearly visible on the website.
 * The partner must mention in the application that the application is for a partner and that it's for access to the API for development.